taocpp/json/doc/ref/basic_value/empty.md

 #### Preconditions

 The instance must *not* be in a discarded state.
-The precondition *may* be checked by the implementation with `assert`.

 #### Return value

-`true` when the instance is considered empty, `true` otherwise.
+`true` when the instance is considered empty, `false` otherwise.

 #### Exceptions